Table of Contents

 However, most pets die from smoke inhalation by the time the flame reaches them.

-Aside from burns, it would help if you looked out for smoke inhalation when your pet gets exposed to fire and smoke.
+Aside from burns, it would help to look out for smoke inhalation when your pet is exposed to fire and smoke.

-Let's talk about its symptoms and the dangers it can induce to your pet.
+Let's discuss its symptoms and the dangers it can induce to your pet.

 Symptoms of Smoke Inhalation: